 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-We use Google Drive for file storage and synchronisation, Zoho CRM for customer relationship management, and Monday.com for project management.
+We use Google Drive for file storage and synchronisation, Super Connect Me Platform for customer relationship management, and Monday.com for project management.
 These third parties have access to data we share with their platforms.

 The only other circumstances under which we would share your personal data are:

 - If the third party is a member of our group (which means any subsidiaries or ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006).

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

 - If the Company or substantially all of its assets are acquired by a third party, in which case personal data will be one of the transferred assets and the purchaser will be permitted to use the data for the purposes for which it was originally collected by us.

 - If we’re under a duty to disclose or share your personal data in order to comply with any legal obligation, enforce or apply our Terms & Conditions and other agreements, or to protect the rights, property, or safety of the Company, our customers, or others (including exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction).